 This statement erases any variables in memory, but leaves the program intact.
 This statement is automatically executed when a RUN or NEW command is given.
-There is no need to use CLR after editing, because variables and text no longer share memory.
+CLR is not automatically executed after editing because variables and text no longer share memory.